Formgram/Formgram-Example/README.md

 This is done using web services to be cross-platform so any technology stack (such as Android, javascript, iOS, even desktop, etc.) can take advantage of this.

+Formgram is also multi-platform so you can perform any of the below setup steps on any device/platform.
+For example, you can create a new form on formgram.com using a desktop browser, then open it using this iOS app to fill it out, then look at what you've filled out using an Android tablet, etc.

+The code is very simple:

     int multipageFormGroupInstanceId = [self AddFormInstance:18 myUsername:@"guest"];

     NSString *urlWithFormIds = [NSString stringWithFormat:@"http://formgram5.azurewebsites.net/m/openform.aspx?multipage_form_id=%d&navigation=0&multipage_form_group_instance_id=%d&username=guest", 18, multipageFormGroupInstanceId];